risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    on top of the output check ``tolerations`` section and the coresponding values

-      - effect: NoSchedule
+        effect: NoSchedule

         key: node.kubernetes.io/unschedulable

         operator: Exists

-   this means that this pod (kube-proxy) is to tolerate a node that is unschedulable - necessary tolqrqtion for kube-proxy as it ia a deamon set pod that needs to run on every single node
+   this means that this pod (kube-proxy) is to tolerate a node that is unschedulable - necessary tolaration for kube-proxy as it ia a deamon set pod that needs to run on every single node

    with no further consideration, a pod will not be scheduled to a node that is tainted, unless it has a tolaration for that node